West Street Watershed Stormwater Project

-In Spring 2017, the grantee informed GCEF that the number of bioswales determined to be suitable for green infrastructure installation would be dramatically lower than originally projected.
-Only 16 of the prospective 96 candidate sites identified in Areas 1 and 2 were ultimately deemed suitable for installation—an 83% reduction.
+In Spring 2017, the grantee informed GCEF that the number of sites determined to be suitable for green infrastructure installation would be dramatically lower than originally projected.
+Only 16 of the prospective 96 candidate sites identified in Areas 1 and 2 were ultimately deemed suitable for installation – an 83% reduction.
 In addition, GCEF was informed that pending a final survey of the sites, many of the remaining 16 sites also could be deemed unsuitable for installation.

-The following factors contributed to the substantial reduction in the number of sites deemed suitable for the installation of bioswales:
+The following factors contributed to the substantial reduction in the number of sites deemed suitable for green infrastructure installation:

 - The DOT/DEP determined that significantly fewer sites were suitable for infrastructure than was anticipated by the project.
 Of the 76 sites tested for soil contaminant and infiltration, the DOT/DEP determined that only 33 to 35 had sufficient and safe infiltration.

-After GCEF was informed about the projected substantial decrease in the number of bioswales, the GCEF Community Advisory Panel (CAP) was consulted in August 2017 for their thoughts on whether the project should continue.
+After GCEF was informed about the projected substantial decrease in the number of green installation features, the GCEF Community Advisory Panel (CAP) was consulted in August 2017 for their thoughts on whether the project should continue.
 A majority of CAP members voted to terminate the project.
 Taking the CAP’s opinion into consideration, the State decided to terminate the project.

 GCEF re-invested the remaining balance of the West Street funding – roughly $2.8 million – through two grant competitions: one open to active GCEF projects (through which funding was distributed in Fall 2017), and a second open to active GCEF projects, completed GCEF projects, and new projects (though which funding was distributed in 2018).